 To be eligible to receive SCAADL, a Service member, whether Active or Reserve, must:

-Have a catastrophic injury or illness incurred in the line of duty which compromises their ability to carry out activities of daily living such that he/she requires personal or mechanical assistance to leave the home or bed and/or requires constant supervision to avoid physical harm to self or others;
+Have a catastrophic injury or illness incurred in the line of duty which compromises their ability to carry out activities of daily living such that the Service member requires personal or mechanical assistance to leave the home or bed and/or requires constant supervision to avoid physical harm to self or others

 Have been certified by a licensed physician to be in need of assistance from another person to perform the personal functions of everyday living; or